miso-lims/walkthroughs/2-0-samples.md

 1. _Sample Alias_: leave blank.
 Again, this will be automatically generated from the rest of the table.
 1. Select or enter the following data in the first row:
-  * _Date of Receipt_: select a date
+  * _Date of Receipt_: select a date.
+  * _Received From_: Select any lab.
+  * _Received By_: Select any group.
   * _Sample Type_: select `GENOMIC` from the drop-down.
   * _Project_: if you chose to create new samples from the Project page, the project will already be entered.
-If you chose to create new samples from the Samples page, select your project from the drop-down.
+If you chose to create new samples from the Samples page, select your project's short name from the drop-down.
+  * _Subproject_: Select the subproject you created.
   * _Donor Sex_: select any item from the drop-down.
   * _Tissue Origin_: select `Br (Breast)` from the drop-down.
   * _Tissue Type_: select `P (Primary Tumour)` from the drop-down.
   * _Times Received_: 1
   * _Tube Number_: 1
-  * _Lab_: select `BioBank (University Health Network)` from the drop-down.
   * _Secondary ID_: enter `BioBankID 1`.
   * _Material_: Select any item from the drop down.
   * _QC Status_: Select `Ready` from the drop down.